tzeikob/javascript-patterns/structural/flyweight/README.md

 ## Implementation ##

 The flyweight pattern makes easy to share data across objects giving you at the same time better management and smaller memory footprint.
 In order to use flyweight objects you have to figure out which properties of the object are actually non unique having many appearances across the objects.
-Replace that properties encapsulating them into a flyweight object that will be created through a *flyweight factory*.
+Replace those properties encapsulating them into a flyweight object that will be created through a *flyweight factory*.

 ```
 // Use your own namespace to keep global scope clean